northridge-dev/python-game-dev/problem_sets/christmas_countdown/IN_CASE_OF_EMERGENCY.md

 it still works.

-days in November - 10 = days remaining in November days reamining in November + 25 = days until Christmas
+days in November - 10 = days remaining in November days remaining in November + 25 = days until Christmas

 Okay, what if we started on June 10th?
 That'd be a lot of days to count, but we can make good use of our shortcut: